SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Defensive Traits

-Defensive traits help animals stay out of danger-or to set ambushes for unwary prey.
+Defensive traits help animals stay out of danger—or to set ambushes for unwary prey.

 ###### Camouflage (1 Point)